 - Reports can’t provide real analytical feedback on your learners’ progress

-- Some useful features like Custom Reports are only available in the expensive plan
+- Some useful features like Custom Reports are only available in the expensive subscription plan

 Best suited for

 TalentLMS fits companies that are looking for a cost-effective LMS for training employees, partners, or customers.
-It is also a good choice for those who are planning to sell online courses.
+It is also a good choice for those who are planning to earn money by selling online courses.

-Docebo is a learning management system that offers ample opportunities for both formal and informal learning.
+Docebo is a learning management system that offers a wide range of opportunities for both formal and informal learning.

 The LMS allows you to upload different content types including SCORM and xAPI courses and has a simple built-in content editor that allows you to create HTML pages from text and media.
 All the content uploaded is analyzed by the system’s AI and tagged with keywords.
 It helps learners find the materials they need much more quickly.
 This option can be especially helpful when surfing the Marketplace, a part of the platform where users can buy ready-made courses on various topics created by professional course developers.
 The system also allows you to create quizzes, though it may be quite challenging because of a clunky user interface.